KucingKode/Cithak/README.md

 - **Safe and transparent**
   Cithak will <u>log every template activities</u> to console and ask for your permission, so you will know what happen behind your screen.

-## ❗ Migrating from alpha

-If you want to **update Cithak from alpha to beta version**, please copy all of your template first, or you will lost all of your saved template.

 ## 📂 Installation